-I must admit that if all the institutions, statutes, and regulations of this ancient hierarchy, the Magi, had resembled the basic law of the order itself, it might have been right to suppress them, for one can't read that law of theirs-
+I must admit that if all the institutions, statutes, and regulations of this ancient hierarchy, •the Magi•, had resembled the basic law of the order itself, it might have been right to

 -without some abhorrence.
-But the conjurers (which is what they were, not magicians) thought that their principles should look as good as possible to the world so as better to conceal their practice; so they found it to be highly in their interests to accept some excellent moral rules and to establish the very best maxims of this kind.
+But the conjurers (which is what they were, not magicians) thought that their •principles should look as good as possible to the world so as better to conceal their •practice; so they found it to be highly in their interests to accept some excellent moral rules and to establish the very best maxims of this kind.
 They may have thought at the outset that it would be to their advantage to recommend the greatest purity of religion, and the greatest integrity of life and manners.
 Perhaps they also preached up charity and good-will.
 And they may have •presented to the world the fairest face of human nature and, together with their laws and political institutions, have •interwoven the most honest morals with best doctrine in the world.